radondb/website/content/en/docs/mysql/v2.1.3/feature/monitor.md

         memory: 128Mi
 ```

-`metricsOpts.enabled ` is **false** by default and needs to be manually set to **true**.
+`metricsOpts.enabled` is set to `false` by default.
+You can set it to `true` manually.

-- Select settings `metricsopts.enabled` the status is **true**, and the cluster monitoring function is enabled.
+- To enable cluster monitoring function, set `metricsOpts.enabled` to `true`.
-- Set the resource parameter value and define the resource quota size of the monitoring container.
+- To define the resource quota for monitoring containers, set the `resources` parameter.

-After modifying the file parameters, use the following instructions to apply the configuration and deploy / update the cluster echo information as follows:
+Apply the configuration as follows and the following information is displayed.

 ```bash
 $ kubectl apply -f config/sample/mysql_v1alpha1_mysqlcluster.yaml
 cluster.mysql.radondb.com/sample created/configured
 ```

-# View monitoring services
+# Viewing monitoring services

-## View on Client
+## Viewing on Client

-You can view the cluster monitoring service and `serviceMonitor` information through the following instructions.
+You can view the cluster monitoring service and information of `serviceMonitor` as follows.

 ```shell
 $ kubectl get service,servicemonitor